Kysucké Nové Mesto: Middle Ages

+Modern Period

 The town in the 19th century was falling due to the floods (in 1813, 1821), the fires (1823, 1904), but also due to the large expatriation in the whole region.
 After the fire in August 1904, only 30 homes remained in the city.
 The economic development of the city took place after the Second World War.

 The Kysucké Nové Mesto developed mainly the engineering industry.

 The relationship with Austro-Hungary was expressed by inhabitants during the WWI in the Riot in Kragujevac (June 2, 1918).

 In World War II people fought with German occupation forces not only in Slovakia in the Slovak national uprising, but also in European struggles, contributing to the defeat of fascism.